rdbcasillas/rdbcasillas.github.io/_drafts/capital-punishment.markdown

 3. Third one is actually easier to rebuke because there has been quite a good amount of recent evidence suggesting that the money spent in the overall proceedings of a death trial is much more than the amount spent on a person incarcerated for life.
 For more information on this, check this : http://en.wikipedia.org/wiki/Capital_punishment_debate_in_the_United_States#Cost

-Now these are the two scenarios(that rarely happen) where death penalty might make sense :
+Now these are the two scenarios(that rarely happen) where death penalty might make sense:

 1.Imagine a psychopath who has committed 15-20 murders.
 He is finally captured and sentenced to life imprisonment.
 Psychologists collect data from him to improve understanding of such people's mind(a few brain scans like MRI too).Finally he is told to work in jail and produce something for prison society.
 His need to kill doesn't stop though and he ends up killing 2-3 people in jail too.
 Now he is sent to some different jail in isolation.
 More studies on him are done and finally its decided that the changes in his brain are irreversible.
 And keeping him alive securely in isolation will cost too much tax money.
 In this case, it might be perfectly rational to put him to sleep.

 2.High profile terrorists of groups like Al-Qaeda and Taliban, if captured surely should be put to death once all the interrogation(which is mostly useless) is over.
 These people can trigger dangerous hijacks by members of their own groups(of planes or whatever) and can get freed as a blackmail.